Aras14HD/Konemo/Definitions/Math/Numbers.md

 ## Places
 Every 3 places from 0 if not closer to a shift, you have to say the digit number as p-number.
 ## Fractionals
-Instead of decimals more commonly fractions are used in the format +1/n spoken kotpe, written simply -|.
+Instead of decimals more commonly fractions are used in the format +1/n spoken tama, written simply '-|.
+## Ordinals
+A number is made an ordinal (n-th) by the suffix -t.